Samsung Galaxy Note 10: Cameras

 The Note 10 series features a multi-lens rear-facing camera setup with Samsung's Scene Optimizer technology.
 It houses a dual-aperture 12 MP wide-angle lens, a 12 MP telephoto lens and a 16 MP ultra-wide-angle lens, with the Note 10+/ Note 10+ 5G having an additional VGA Depth Vision Camera allowing for 3D AR mapping.
 The front-facing camera on all models consists of a 10 MP punch hole lens in the top center of the display.
 The camera software includes a new “Shot Suggestion” feature to assist users, “Artistic Live Filters”, as well as the ability to post directly to Instagram posts and stories.
 It also contains the “Scene Optimizer” feature from previous Samsung phones that automatically adjusts the camera settings based on different scenes.
 Both sets of cameras support 4K@60fps video recording and HDR10+ with more advanced video stabilization.
 There is also Live Focus Video, enabling users to capture Bokeh backgrounds in video, much like with Portrait Mode.

 S Pen

-The S Pen has also undergone notable changes compared to the Note 9.
-The pen is one piece of plastic, instead of two like Note 9, and supports more advanced Air Actions that allow users to control the phablet remotely with the pen.
+The S Pen has also undergone notable changes compared to the Galaxy Note 9.
+The pen is a single piece of plastic, instead of two like Note 9, and supports more advanced Air Actions that allow users to control the phablet remotely with the pen.
 This includes changing the camera settings and exporting the handwritten text to Microsoft Word remotely.
 The S Pen also comes with additional tips for replacement in the box.